The Blue Lagoon (1923 film): Development

 Basil Dean announced his intention to create a film adaptation of The Blue Lagoon in January 1920 and predicted it would be released in December of the same year.
 The casting of Madeline Robinson as the child Emmeline and Faith Celli as the adolescent Emmeline was announced in September, promising a high-quality film.
 In his autobiography, Dean stated that The Blue Lagoon was always more suited as a motion picture than as a stage play and that the play’s transfer to Broadway in 1921 was a failure.
 Consequently, the film's production was postponed following an exchange of messages with London.
 Stacpoole himself had doubts about the suitability of the stage for his story, arguing that motion pictures were better able to capture the natural world depicted in the novel and that the stage play lacked the emotional and comedic depth that was possible through expression and movement.
-The Motion Picture Studio reported on its 9 July 1921 issue that Gertrude McCoy was set to star as Emmeline.
+The Motion Picture Studio reported in its 9 July 1921 issue that Gertrude McCoy was set to star as Emmeline.

 William Weston Bowden carefully edited the script for the film, adapted from Stacpoole's original story about two young people who grow up without knowledge of human concepts like birth, death, and marriage.
 The success of the movie was dependent on the performances of two child actors and two young adult actors who portrayed the cousins, Dick and Emmeline.